p2r3/ppmod/README.md

 ```
   IncludeScript("ppmod3.nut");
 ```
-Make sure to do this in an environment that has access to `CEntities`, otherwise, most game-related functions will not work.
+Make sure to do this in an environment that has access to `CEntities`; otherwise, most game-related functions will not work.
 You can do this by checking if the instance `Entities` exists within `this`:
 ```
   if("Entities" in this) {